 Opened November 2021

-The debut of two new security screening checkpoints happened on November 9, 2021, immediately following the closure of three smaller checkpoints that had served Terminals B and C since 1997.
+The debut of two new security screening checkpoints happened on November 9, 2021, immediately following the closure of three smaller checkpoints that had served Terminals B and C (now known as Terminal 2) since 1997.
 At opening, a total of 23 screening lanes became operational, with the ability to expand to 28 lanes.
 Read the full press release here.

 Learn more about navigating the new checkpoints here.

 The video below shows three years of construction, as captured in time-lapse footage:

 The New Security Checkpoints are conveniently located between National Hall and walkways from the Metrorail station and parking garages.
 The new 50,000 square-foot checkpoints expanded screening capacity and created a seamless, free-flowing environment in Terminal 2 (Gates B10-E59), including the new 14-gate concourse (Gates E46-E59).

 After clearing the new checkpoints, passengers are able to move freely between gate areas and enjoy all the amenities the airport offers without having to be re-screened.
 The resulting terminal reconfiguration provides passengers an improved post-security experience — alleviating gate area congestion while expanding access to a variety of shopping, dining and seating options.